 - A hearty pinch of salt

-- Optional and very non-traditional, but very delicious, a splash of bitter almond flavouring
+- Optional and very non-traditional but delicious, a splash of bitter almond flavouring

 - Approximately 2,5 dl / 1 cup of SUPER strong brewed coffee (Don’t skimp on the coffee, it’s an essential part of the dish)